 Every child has the right to learn in a calm environment and to feel safe in school.
 No child has the right to disrupt the learning of others, and every teacher has the right to be able to teach without disruption.

-We operate a positive Behaviour policy which embodies the high expectations we have for all those involved in our community.
+We operate a positive behaviour policy which embodies the high expectations we have for all those involved in our community.
+Our school:

 - Makes positive recognition of pupil achievement.

 - Involves pupils in the creation and review of codes of conduct through discussion of class rules, circle time and PSHE lessons.